ghigbie/toggle-visibility-puppy/README.md

 # Visibility Toggle

-This is a ReactJS app that toggles the visibity of selected elements.
+This is a ReactJS app that toggles the visibity of selected elements, which happen to include a bulldog puppy.